U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The story player allows people to play stories.
 To access it:

-1. Follow steps to access the story editor page
+1. Follow steps to access the story editor page.

-2. Add a chapter to the story
+2. Add a chapter to the story.

-3. Create an exploration and link it to the story
+3. Create an exploration and link it to the story.

-4. Go to the Preview tab of the Story player
+4. Go to the Preview tab of the Story player.

 ### Topic editor (including preview tab)

-The topic editor page allows users to create topics in Oppia
+The topic editor page allows users to create topics in Oppia.

-1. Log in as a super-admin and set role to "admin"
+1. Log in as a super-admin and set role to "admin."

-2. Go to http://localhost:8181/topics-and-skills-dashboard and create a topic
+2. Go to http://localhost:8181/topics-and-skills-dashboard and create a topic.

    ![Create Button](https://user-images.githubusercontent.com/30312043/78745178-06cc0f00-7981-11ea-9eca-f4495e05b0e4.png)